enzomanuelmangano/text-localizer/packages/docs/docs/introduction/motivation.md

 # Motivation

-TextLocalizer is a package born out of the need to manage translations in a typesafe manner.
+Text Localizer is a package born out of the need to manage translations in a typesafe manner.
 Currently, the best-known solutions in javascript for managing translations are based on a key-value approach (i18n.js, i18next).

 This approach involves this way of accessing the individual translation.